Treading unfamiliar ground with a familiar friend

 McClane: Cheer up.
 Things could be worse.
 I was working on a nice fat suspension.
 Smoking cigarettes and watching Captain Kangaroo.

 McTiernan’s second masterstroke was his decision to capitalise on Pulp Fiction‘s unprecedented popularity.
-Here, Jackson is transformed from a philosophical killer into a buttoned-down racist with a chip on his shoulder, the perfect foil for McClane’s liberal-minded everyman.
+Here, Jackson is transformed from a philosophical killer into a buttoned-down racist with a chip on his shoulder — the perfect foil for McClane’s liberal-minded everyman.
 When Zeus first meets McClane, he is standing on a street corner in Harlem at the request of ‘Simon’.
-Carrying a billboard daubed with racism, he is almost killed until Zeus steps in to save the day, a decision that will result in the single worst day of his life.
+Carrying a billboard daubed in racist slurs, he is almost killed until Zeus intervenes to save the day, a decision that will result in the single worst day of his life.
 Zeus claims to have helped McClane in order to curb police vengeance on the black community, and from there the two reluctant allies bond via a series of largely hilarious incidents that see one white businessman mistaking Zeus for a vagrant, while a big city schmuck demands a ride in his commandeered cab at the worst time imaginable.
 Few actors are able to project the kind of cool that Jackson does, and even fewer are able to deliver lines in such a memorable and endlessly quotable way.
 It began with Tarantino, but soon enough writers were queuing up to utilise his particular set of skills, and rarely does he disappoint.
 McClane’s underplayed New York wit proves the perfect accompaniment for Zeus’ slick-talking sense of injustice.
 Their relationship may lack the warmth of Riggs and Murtaugh, but these are different characters in a different situation, and their dynamic is just as effectively delivered.

 It soon becomes apparent that Simon’s vindictive game is but a ruse for a much more elaborate plan, one given further credence by the fact that he is the brother of one Hans Gruber, the psychotic sophisticate who became the benchmark for action movie villainy back in 1988, and his fictional brother is cut from the same silken cloth.
 Simon is played by Jeremy Irons, who delights in his role within a role, sending up the archetypal bad-guy-with-an-egomaniacal-twitch.
 His performance as the faux-headcase with the imaginary stutter is utterly compelling, though you feel much more could have been done to expand on a character whose dual intentions hint at a further level of depth, and it almost was.
 An alternative ending saw McClane fired from his job for failing to unravel his opponent’s military ruse, a plot development which saw our hero track Simon down in a bar in Germany.
 The version was ultimately scrapped as it sullied the integrity of the McClane character to have him seek personal revenge, and though I agree with that call, producers also dumped the ending due to a lack of action, which brings me conveniently to my next point.

 Still, this is a very fine sequel indeed; a relentless, smash-mouth affair that succeeds in rejuvenating the series before it had a chance to grow stale.
 At the time of its release, Die Hard with a Vengeance gave us a plot immersed very much in the sensational, but the terrorist angle has lent proceedings a more ominous tone post-911, and it is hard to imagine a movie of this nature being made in today’s sensitive climate.
 I suppose the madness of Hollywood will never eclipse that of reality, regardless of how far they push the boundaries.